fcapuano/homeassistant_petkit_repository/README.md

 <a href=""><img src="https://raw.githubusercontent.com/Jezza34000/homeassistant_petkit/refs/heads/master/images/feed_plan.png">

-Add this card to your HA with HACS : https://github.com/cristianchelu/dispenser-schedule-card
+Add this card to your HA with HACS : https://github.com/cristianchelu/dispenser-schedule-card (thanks to @cristianchelu)

 On config card paste this :